-- Projects mandated by the state, federal government, or court orders, or that address unavoidable changes in caseloads for current services; - Projects that address known/identified emergency needs that present an immediate life, health, safety, regulatory, or environmental concern; - Projects that directly support one of the Governor's priorities; - Projects for which preplanning or detailed planning was previously authorized by the Governor and General Assembly and are expected to be completed and reviewed by the Division of Engineering and Buildings (DEB) of the Department of General Services (DGS) by October 2023; - Projects taking advantage of limited, one-time economic opportunities that will not exist if delayed; - Equipment funding for previously approved projects expected to be completed by January 2027; - Funding to address a significant maintenance reserve-type issue at an existing facility; and, - Supplemental funding or scope changes needed for projects previously authorized by the Governor and the General Assembly in order to progress.
+- Projects mandated by the state, federal government, or court orders, or that address unavoidable changes in caseloads for current services; - Projects that address known/identified emergency needs that present an immediate life, health, safety, regulatory, or environmental concern; - Projects that directly support one of the Governor's priorities; - Projects for which preplanning, schematic design, detailed planning, or working drawings was previously authorized by the Governor and General Assembly and the authorized planning phase is expected to be completed and reviewed by the Division of Engineering and Buildings (DEB) of the Department of General Services (DGS) by October 2024; - Projects taking advantage of limited, one-time economic opportunities that will not exist if delayed; - Equipment funding for previously approved projects expected to be completed by January 2028; - Funding to address a significant maintenance reserve-type issue at an existing facility; and. - Supplemental funding or scope changes needed for projects previously authorized by the Governor and the General Assembly to progress.